-I go through this process, I am working on getting this document for anyone who care’s to take interest in their own traffic adventures.
+UPDATE: Opening Brief filed, Preparing for Battle http://controllingtheinter.net/2018/02/27/traffic-court-cvc-22350-basic-speed-law-continued-appellants-opening-brief/ So, I’ll be posting as I go through this process, I am working on getting this document for anyone who cares to take interest in their own traffic adventures.

-At this particular point, I knew I was getting it convicted and I was not a fair trial I would have to appeal the conviction.
-I think if the judge were to side with me on the law she would have quite an issue with everyone behind me who hear the arguments and then insist that their case would also need to be dismissed if the officer failed to bring the survey which I don’t believe very many of did.
+At this particular point, I knew I was getting it convicted and it was not a fair trial.
+I would have to appeal the conviction.
+I think if the Commissioner were to side with me on the law she would have quite an issue with everyone behind me who hear the arguments and then insist that their case would also need to be dismissed if the officer failed to bring the survey which I don’t believe very many if any of the officers did.